alfarih31/alfarih31.github.io/_includes/docs/about.md

 ### About

-Alfarih currently work at RCTI+ as Supervisor Software Engineer.
-At RCTI+, he gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve and develop the best product.
-He'd like to talk about best practices of application development & love to perceive it.
-During spare time, he read books about programming & technology or watch video about them.
+I currently working at Nomura Research Insitute Indonesia (NRI Indonesia) as Backend Engineer.
+As backend engineer, I gaining ideas of the team and the product owner with my experiences & knowledges in software engineering to improve and develop the best product.
+I'd like to talk about best practices of application development & love to perceive it.
+During my spare time, I read books about programming & technology or watch video about them.